My Research

 My Work

-My current research looks at the ethics of AI-based military technologies, especially the moral debate over autonomous weapon systems.
+My research also looks at the ethics of AI-based military technologies, especially the moral debate over autonomous weapons.
 A survey of the ethical literature provides a host of reasons not to deploy such systems; international campaigns (e.g., The Campaign to Stop Killer Robots), NGOs, and governments are calling for a ban.
-I disagree with these trends.
-If we ban autonomous weapons now, then we give up on large moral benefits accruing in the future.
-Such weapons have the potential to massively reduce psychological, moral, and lethal risk on both sides of future conflicts.
+I disagree with these trends (Riesen, 2022).
+If we ban autonomous weapons now, then we give up on large moral benefits accruing in the future because they have the potential to massively reduce psychological, moral, and lethal risk on both sides of future conflicts.
+There is, therefore, an extremely strong positive moral case for continued development, even when weighed against the objections leveled against such systems by ethicists.